Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to Configure Service Fabric Cluster Automatic OS Image Upgrade.md

 ### Manual Upgrade OS image

-For Service Fabric clusters only, use [Start-AzVmssRollingOSUpgrade](https://learn.microsoft.com/powershell/module/az.compute/start-azvmssrollingosupgrade) cmdlet to start OS image upgrade if one is available.
+Use [Start-AzVmssRollingOSUpgrade](https://learn.microsoft.com/powershell/module/az.compute/start-azvmssrollingosupgrade) cmdlet to start OS image upgrade if one is available.
 Refer to [Enumerate current OS image SKU's available in Azure](#enumerate-current-os-image-skus-available-in-azure) to see if there is a newer OS image version available.

 ```powershell
 $resourceGroupName = '<resource group name>'